MarkEEaton/bot-tutorial-ala/README.md

    - On PythonAnywhere, you can select `New Empty File`.
 This will only work if you've entered a filename.
 Copy and paste your gutenberg.org text (or any text of your choosing) into this blank file
    - Remove junk at the beginning (and the end) of the file.
 Save the file
    - Replace double linebreaks with single linebreaks.
 If your file is very short you can maybe do this manually.
-   - For longer files you can click on `Open bash console here` and type: `cd bot-tutorial-code4lib` then `grep . filename > newfilename`.
+   - For longer files you can click on `Open bash console here` and type: `cd bot-tutorial-ala` then `grep . filename > newfilename`.
 Open up the new file to make sure that it worked.
    - In mybot3.py, replace `twain.txt` with the `newfilename`
  - Make the bot send more or fewer tweets, or change which lines, by editing the numbers in `for line in tweettext[0:5]`.
    - `[0:5]` means from the first thing up to (but not including) the fifth thing

+## Intermediate bot: mybot4.py

+This script sends out tweets based on randomly selected database titles (and their descriptions) from a CSV file

+1. Go to the bot-tutorial-ala folder.
+Click on `mybot4.py`

+2. Also take a look at `az_database_list.csv` to see the data file.
+This file is a list of databases at Kingsborough Community College.
+It was exported from LibGuides.
+Before sharing this, we removed a couple of columns that had internal library data.
+CSV, or comma separated values, is a great data format to work on in both Python and spreadsheets like Excel.

+3. Take a look at both files; Robin and Mark will talk about what the script is doing

+4. Try running it!

 ## Advanced bot: plumpoem.py

 This script treats the poem *This Is Just To Say* (William Carlos Williams) as a mad-lib, filling in four blanks from four data sources: JSON files from @dariusk's [collection of corpora](https://github.com/dariusk/corpora).